iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 ```
 {% endraw %}

-In my `post-form` component template, an action named `save` is called when the form is submitted.
+In the `post-form` component template, an action named `save` is called when the form is submitted.

 {% raw %}
 ```html